timczerniak/gramadach_na_gaeilge/02_nouns.md

 ## The article before nouns in the nominative/accusative

-Putting the article before nouns in the nominative/accusative causes initial mutations depending on the gender and initial letter.
+Putting the singular article _an_ before nouns in the nominative/accusative causes initial mutations in 3 situations:

+* For masculine nouns starting with a vowel, a _t-_ is prepended.
+* Feminine nouns starting with a consonant (except d/t/s) are given a séimhiú.
-Note: feminine nouns that start with _s_ are given an initial _t_, but not if they start with _sc-_, _sf-_, _sm-_, _sp-_, or _st-_.
-This is because they'd be too hard to say!
+* For feminine nouns starting with an _s_, a _t_ is prepended, but not if they start with _sc-_, _sf-_, _sm-_, _sp-_, or _st-_ (This is because they'd be too hard to say).

 | Gender    | Starts with    | the + ns.       |
 | ----------| -------------- | --------------- |